liu3zhenlab/easysbatch/README.md

 ```
 esbatch --indir data --inpattern fastq$ --cmd gzip --submit
 ```
 `--submit` is specified for the slurm submission.
 Without `--submit`, only submission script is generated.
-By default, the prefix "aj" is used and aj.sbatch is generated.
-You can double check the code in aj.sbatch and submit it manually through the following script.
+By default, the prefix "aj" is used and the submission script aj.sbatch is generated.
+The code in aj.sbatch can be double checked or modified and submit it manually through the following script.
 ```
 sbatch aj.sbatch
 ```